darthLeviN/bevy--template-x001/README.md

 - **App Configuration/User Storage**: Set up a system for app configurations and user data storage.
 - **Efficient Game Asset Management**: Add functionality to handle game assets efficiently.
 - **Prepared UI Controls**: Create reusable and styled UI controls, such as buttons.

+## Future plans
+In the future i will split this project into different parts.
+A widget library will be a major part.